rue-a/hofzuweisungslisten/README.md

 ### The Meaning of the Column Umsiedlungsnummer

 In "Die Umsiedlung der Wolhyniendeutschen in den Jahren 1939 bis 1940" (Stephan Döring, 2001, en: Resettlement of the Wolhynian Germans in the years from 1939 to 1940), p.
-88f, p.
+88 f, p.
 105, the meaning of the Umsiedlungsnummer and the resettlement process in general are explained:

 Before the resettlement (some would say uprooting) took place, each household/family that qualified to settle in the former West-Polish territories (namely Warthegau) was registered.
 The registration was organized by subdividing the territory in 50 areas (within 7 districts, within 3 regions).
 Each person that was willing and qualified for resettlement was registered and given a metal plate with their resettlement id (Umsiedlungsnummer), e.g. `Ga I 3/16/4/24`, stamped in.
 If we define an according scheme, `a b c/d/e/f`, then: